 - 1. A 20-bit label value.
 MPLS packets are forwarded on the basis of this field.
 This value is used as an index into the MPLS forwarding table. - 2.
-EXP field (3 bits).
-These bits are known as the experimental bits.
-In practice, they are used to convey the Class of Service to be applied to the packet.
+Traffic Class (TC) field (3 bits).
+Previously known as the EXP bits,1 convey the Class of Service to be applied to the packet.
 For example, LSRs and LERs can use these bits to determine the queue into which the packet should be placed.
 Note that in some cases, as described later in this chapter, the MPLS label value also determines the queuing behavior applied to the packet. - 3.
 Bottom of stack bit (S-bit).
 As described later in this chapter, MPLS headers can be stacked.
-The S-bit is set on the header of the MPLS packet at the bottom of the stack. - 4.
-Time-to-live (TTL) field.
-This is used to avoid forwarding loops and can also be used for path-tracing.
-The value is decremented at each hop and the packet is discarded should the value reach zero.
+The S-bit is set on the header of the MPLS packet at the bottom of the stack.